Lights guide for modems with multiple status lights

 There's a lot of technology behind the blinking lights on your modem.
 Learn what they mean and what they tell you about your fiber internet connection.

-This guide applies to our tower-style modems, including the C3510XZ and the C3000Z (pictured above).
-If you have a different kind of modem, follow one of the links below.
+This guide applies to tower-style gateway modems, including the C3510XZ and the C3000Z (pictured above).
+If you have a C4000 or a SmartNID, click the appropriate link below.

 Power light

-Power light RED: The modem is running a hardware test.
-If it's still red after a few minutes, there could be hardware or sofware failure.
+Modem is running a hardware test.
+It it is still red after a few minutes, there might be a hardware or software failure.

 Firmware updates